The DoSeum is San Antonio's only museum just for children where kids learn by doing, creating and tinkering, instead of just looking and listening.

 During your visit, some of our outdoor exhibit may be closed due to monthly maintenance or inclement weather.
 To check whether or not our outdoor spaces are open, please call 210-212-44543 or e-mail email@example.com.

-The DoSeum Cafe features healthy, kid-friendly meals and snacks to tame hungry tummies and help families turn a visit into a day of adventure.
+Bakery Lorraine at The DoSeum features healthy, kid-friendly meals and snacks to tame hungry tummies and help families turn a visit into a day of adventure.
 You’ll be sure to find a selection of yummy pick-me-ups to fuel your day of fun!

 Visitors may bring small snacks, bottled water, and baby food/formula.
 Meals must be purchased from the cafe or consumed prior to entering The DoSeum.